govuk-one-login/account-components/projects/integration-tests/README.md

 ### Steps to run the tests:

-Copy the file `/projects/app/.env.integration-tests.sample` to `/projects/app/.env.integration-tests`.
+Copy the file `/projects/app/.env.integration-tests.sample` to `/projects/app/.env.integration-tests` and replace any placeholder values as appropriate.

-Copy the file `/projects/integration-tests/.env.sample` to `/projects/integration-tests/.env`.
+Copy the file `/projects/integration-tests/.env.sample` to `/projects/integration-tests/.env` and replace any placeholder values as appropriate.

 To run the tests: